 Netflix remains the biggest streaming service compared to all other comers by an order of magnitude, but that doesn’t mean its myriad rivals aren’t continually pumping out new TV series and movies for subscribers to enjoy.

 In fact, several of those smaller streaming outlets have a bevy of new content worth checking out over the next several days.
-They range from documentaries to returning favorites and all-new original dramas, and we’ll take a closer look at these new non-Netflix titles below.
-And, as always, don’t forget to check out our monthly rundowns that include the full release slate for Disney+, HBO/Max, Peacock, Prime Video, and Paramount+.
+They range from documentaries to returning favorites and all-new original dramas, and we’ll take a closer look at several of those new non-Netflix titles below.
+And, as always, don’t forget to check out our monthly rundowns that include the full release slates for Disney+, HBO/Max, Peacock, Prime Video, and Paramount+.

 Before (Apple TV+, Oct.
 25)